 Even though the notes-biblio and author-date styles both come from the Chicago/Turabian 17 style guide, there are critical differences between the two formats.
 Once you’ve selected the style you want to use, follow the format carefully.
 Both the in-text citation and its corresponding bibliographic entry are formatted differently.

-Understanding Notes-Biblio Style
+Understanding Chicago Notes-Biblio Style

 It’s important to remember that the notes entry format differs from the biblio entry.
-The reason for this is to make it easier for the information presented in the paper flow from the writer to the reader with minimal interruption.
+The reason for this is to make it easier for the information presented in the paper to flow from the writer to the reader with minimal interruption.

-Overview of Author-Date Style
+Overview of Chicago Author-Date Style

 The author-date style is used by many in social sciences or sciences.
-Either style may include footnotes or endnotes but usually the author-date style doesn’t include them.
+Either style may include footnotes or endnotes, but the author-date style doesn’t usually include them.
 The in-text author-date style corresponds to entries created in a reference list rather than a bibliography.
 This style is easier to use than the notes-biblio style as it’s more straightforward.

-Reference List or Bibliography
+Reference List or Bibliography?

-Remember that your citation or note in your text always corresponds to an entry in your reference list or your bibliography.
+Remember that your citation or note in your text always corresponds to an entry in your reference list or bibliography.
 Your bibliography will include other sources that you’ve consulted but the reference list will be a list of your in-text citations.
 Of course, your instructor may direct you otherwise.

-It sounds confusing but once you select which type of Chicago citation style you’ll be using, all you have to do is follow the instructions for either the notes-biblio or author-date style.
+It sounds confusing, but once you select which type of Chicago style citation you’ll be using, all you have to do is follow the instructions for either the notes-biblio or author-date style.